-Figure 4.
+Fig. 3.
 A picture of M{ABP}

-major web browsers, it makes it possible to make the tool available in as many platforms and/or environments as possible.
+SVG for drawing pictures of state machines.
+Since SVG is supported by almost all major web browsers, it makes it possible to make the tool available in as many platforms and/or environments as possible.
 Several tools with which SVG animations can be made have been developed.
 One of them is DRAW-SVG [4], which we have used in this research.
 DRAW-SVG is a free online drawing application for designers and developers, making it possible to create fully standard compliant SVG.
-We use it as an integrated drawing tool within our website at the link https://tamntt.bitbucket.io/Research/GraphicalAnimation/ by using API based on Mozilla jsSchannel.
+We use it as an integrated drawing tool within our website (https://tamntt.bitbucket.io/Research/GraphicalAnimation/) by using API based on Mozilla jsSchannel.
 The display of DRAW-SVG is supported by all currently available browsers except for Internet Explorer.

-Human users can use DRAW-SVG to draw, save, edit, and open any SVG pictures of any state machines easily and visually.
+Human users can use DRAW-SVG to draw, save, edit and open any SVG pictures of any state machines easily and visually.
 After drawing the picture of a state machine, the user needs to edit properties for texts on the picture so that the observable components of the state machine can appear on the picture when the state machine is animated.
 As clicking a text on the picture and choosing the icon of properties, a pop-up will be displayed for editing properties.
-In this pop-up, the name as an ID for the text of an observable component (name : value) is set for the text so that the value can be displayed at the place where the text is located.
+In this pop-up, the name as an ID for the text of an observable component (name:value) is set for the text so that the value can be displayed at the place where the text is located.
 The ID will be used for mapping it to the values whose name is name appearing in an input data when we run the graphical animation tool.
-For example, Fig. 3 shows bit2 is set as the ID of the observable component (bit2:b2)so that the Boolean b2 is displayed at the designated place on a state machine picture.
-Fig. 4 shows a picture of M{ABP} drawn with the tool.
+For example, chan1 is set as the ID of the observable component chan1:prq so that the queue prq of Boolean-packet pairs is displayed at the designated place on a state machine picture.
+Fig. 3 shows a picture of $coldsymbol{MABP}$ drawn with the tool.

-B. Input file format
+6.2 Input file format

-The graphical animation tool does not deal with state machines themselves internally.
-Instead, what is fed into the tool is basically a finite computation of a state machine.
+The graphical animation tool does not deal with state machines themselves internally to achieve requirement 1.
+Instead, what are fed into the tool is basically a finite computation of a state machine.
 The input file format is described.

-An example input file of M{ABP} is as follows:
+An example input file of M{ABP} is as follows;